 1: Introduction (Aki Murata and Christine Kim-Eng Lee) 2: Lesson study as research: relating lesson goals, activities, and data collection (Aki Murata) 3: How case-pupils, pupil interviews and sequenced research lessons can strengthen teacher insights in how to improve learning for all pupils (Peter Dudley and Jean Lang) 4: Teacher learning through seeing students’ mistakes during inclusive mathematics lesson study (Judith Fabrega) 5: Going deeper into lesson study through Kyouzai Kenkyuu (Ban Heng Choy and Christine Kim-Eng Lee) 6: Refining the research lesson’s instructional approach during lesson study: Mock-up lessons (Shelley Friedkin) 7: Strengthening knowledge development in teachers’ conversations in lesson study (Edel Karin Kvam and Elaine Munthe) 8: Scaffolding student teachers professional noticing when using lesson study (Gro Næsheim-Bjørkvik, Nina Helgevold and Deborah Sorton Larssen) 9: Facilitators’ roles in lesson study: from leading the group to doing with the group (Stéphane Clivaz and Anne Clerc-Georgy) 10: Facilitating a lesson study team to adopt an inquiry stance (Siebrich de Vries and Iris Uffen) 11: Learner-centered facilitation in lesson study groups (Shannon Morago and Sveva Grigioni-Baur) 12: Conclusion: How do we judge the success of lesson study adaptations?
 (Catherine Lewis)

-Christine Kim-Eng Lee is an Associate Professor at the National Institute of Edication, Singapore
+Christine Kim-Eng Lee is an associate professor in curriculum and teaching at the National Institute of Education, Nanyang Technological University, Singapore.

 -Linda Darling-Hammond, Charles E. Ducommun Professor of Teaching and Teacher Education at Stanford University, USA and Founding President of The Learning Policy Institute